BeefDev/glogloglossa/README.md

 An online code editor &amp; executor for the glossa programming language.

 # Features
-- Exeuction of "ΓΛΩΣΣΑ" code
+- Execution of "ΓΛΩΣΣΑ" code
 - Additional toggleable extras (normal & native)
 - Extra compilation into a file (normal extras only)
 - Ability to print the tokens & nodes while executing the program (for debugging)